thesephist/august/README.md

 - `.rodata` containing read-only data loaded into process memory as read-only
 - `.shstrtab` containing section headers

 The content of `.text` and `.rodata` sections can be provided to the ELF library, which will return a fully linked ELF binary as the result.

-_more to come._
+I'm planning to add support for a symbol table in the generated binary in the future.

 ## References and further reading